Depth-monster/ML/Spam-detection/spam-detection-telegram/README.md

-## Step to step implementation of the spam detector in Telegram
+## Step to step implementation of the spam detector
 #### Saerching for correct steps